Mohammad Pulalun Kiram: Treaty with Spain

 Due to the destruction of Jolo, Sultan Pulalun, fearing for more destruction and loss of lives, made a peace treaty with the politico-military governor Col. José Maria de Carlos.
 This treaty assured the sultanate's friendship and agreement with the Spanish Crown.

 Due to Spain's friendship with the Sultanate of Sulu, the sultan also agreed to reduce the threats of piracy in the Sulu Sea.
 The treaty also include that the sultanate must not make any further treaties with foreign powers except Spain.
 Spanish campaign against Moro pirates were very successful as it helped reduce piracy especially in the Sulu Sea.

 Death and legacy

 Sultan Pulalun died in September 24, 1862.
-Among his subjects, he was admired of being "fair and just".
+Among his subjects, he was admired for being fair and just.
 He was succeeded by his son, Jamal ul-Azam.

 According to Najeeb Mitry Saleeby, the decline of Sulu was not because of "national retrogression or political dissension, but by the hostility and aggression of its adversary."
 The Spanish military further expanded its forts after Governor-General Jose Malcampo's expedition in 1876.
 The Spanish presence near Sulu were becoming more evident.
 It was not until the reign of Jamal ul-Azam that the occupation of Sulu by the Spaniards was inevitable.